Jay Shetty: Books

 Shetty's first book, Think Like a Monk, was published in 2020 by Simon & Schuster.
-The book offers advice on reducing stress and improving focus, based on Shetty's experiences from living at an ashram.
-The book was a bestseller.

 Shetty's second book, 8 Rules of Love: How to Find It, Keep It, and Let It Go was also published by Simon & Schuster.
-The book offered advice for people struggling with their relationships.
-The book was published on 31 January 2023, and within a week it became a New York Times best-seller.
+Within a week it became a New York Times best-seller.

 Recognition

-Shetty won a 2016 Asian Media Award for Best Blog and a 2018 Streamy Awards in the Health and Wellness category.
+Shetty won a 2016 Asian Media Award for Best Blog and a 2018 Streamy Awards.

 In April 2019, Shetty was honoured with the Outstanding Achievement Online Award at The Asian Awards and in May 2019 he won Best in Health & Wellness at the 11th Shorty Awards.

-In July 2025, Shetty was named in Time magazine’s inaugural “TIME100 Creators” list - branded by the publication as the 100 most influential digital voices.
+In July 2025, Shetty was named in Time magazine's inaugural "TIME100 Creators" list.

 Personal life

 Shetty lives in Los Angeles with his wife, Radhi Devlukia Shetty.
 He follows a vegan diet.

-Shetty presided over the 2022 wedding of Jennifer Lopez and Ben Affleck.